mishamohina/SPARKS-INTERNSHIP-PREDICTION-USING-UNSUPERVISED-ML/README.md

   b)Histograms
    Histograms shows the distribution of data for various columns.It can be used for uni as well as bi-variate analysis.

-  c)Histograms with Distplot Plot
+  c)Histograms with Histplot Plot
-   Distplot is used basically for the univariant set of observations and visualizes it through a histogram i.e only one observation and hence we choose one particular column of the dataset.
+   Histplot is used basically for the univariant set of observations and visualizes it through a histogram i.e only one observation and hence we choose one particular column of the dataset.

-  d)Handling Correlation
-   Pandas dataframe.corr() is used to find the pairwise correlation of all columns in the dataframe.Any NA values ae automatically excluded.

-  e)Heatmaps
-   The heatmap is a data visualization thechnique that is used to analyze the dataset as colors in two dimensions.Basically, it shows a correlation between all numerical variables in the dataset.

-  f)Box Plots
+  d)Box Plots
     The boxplots is use to see how the categorical value is distributed with other numerical values.

-  g)Handling Outliers
+  e)Handling Outliers
     An outlier is a data item/object that deviates significantly from the rest of the objects.
 They can be caused by measurement or execution errors.The analysis for oulier detection is referred to as outlier mining.There are many ways to detect the outliers nd the removal process is the data frame same as removing a data item from the pands's data frame.

-  h)Removing Outliers
+  f)Removing Outliers
     For removing the outlier one must follow the same process of removing an entry from the datset using its exact position in the dataset becuase in all those data items that satisfy the outlier defnition according to the method used.